“Fateful Theme”, Olle Bonniér (1925 – 2016)

 Maybe the unconscious could provide for us interminably; but it won’t!
 If we view the unconscious as an undrainable Horn of Plenty, then it is become a Mother Goddess.
 Why were Adam and Eve thrown out of the Garden, really?
 It’s because they needed to grow up.
 If we think of the unconscious as a benign and ceaseless provider, then we have begun developing a mother complex.
 We are likely to become pueri aeterni (cf. Winther, 2015, here).
 So this illusion must cease, and we be cast out of the Unconscious Garden.
 There’s an inherent fault in Jungian psychology inductive to puer psychology.
 It explains why it has degenerated into Archetypal Psychology which elevates the puer aeternus.
 This fault constitutes of the tenet that says: individuation is the continual integration of the unconscious that leads to the realization of the Self.
 But this is equal to defining the unconscious as a Mother Goddess.
 Psychic integration is among Jungians viewed as a process whereby the “whole man” is created, signifying the ideal person who also allows room for unconscious spontaneity and benign instinctuality.
 Thus, he is equally much unconscious and conscious, as if the Self could sustain all opposites, side by side, in the form of a complexio oppositorum.
 I contest this picture of integration.
 This is not what it leads to.

 Integration is assimilation of the unconscious.
 We see what happened to Narcissus.
 Before, he was a happy and swift hunter in the forest.
 When he became self-aware by the pond, he expired and turned into a white flower, symbolic of a content of consciousness.
 Integration is equal to reducing the autonomy of the unconscious.
-A rule of thumb is that this process is of the good whereas to remain unconscious is evil.
+A rule of thumb is that this process is of the good whereas to remain unconscious is bad.
 But it is so only up to a point in time, when we must allow the flow to go in the other direction.
 Thenceforth the conscious ego must keep itself busy with its one-eyed enterprise, not to disturb the unconscious process.
 Hard-working artists and scientists are often surprisingly unconscious, wholly embroiled in their little world of aesthetic forms or mathematical equations.
 The physicist Wolfgang Pauli was such a one-eyed person, I believe, and that’s why Jung found that his unconscious was ripe with archaic material.
 His unconscious had great autonomy, because his conscious side was very compact and small.
 Probably it contained not much more than mathematical equations.

 That’s why I recommend the praxis that the Christian mystics called ‘meditatio’, that is, focusing one’s mind on a theme.
 (Today we would call this contemplation, so the terms are reversed.)
 I am skeptical of meditation that strives to achieve the empty mind (what the Christian mystics, such as John of the Cross, called contemplation).
 One can only look at the enormous sufferings that mystics went through.
 It can’t be right.
 Bankei, the Zen monk, became so weakened by his asceticism that he contracted tuberculosis.
 He resigned himself to dying where he sat.
 Suddenly he spat a huge ball of bloody phlegm against the wall opposite, at which moment he attained satori (cf. Besserman & Steger, 1991, p.
 92).
 Later, he told his students not to follow his example, because there are better ways to enlightenment.